Skip to content

 Peaks in England - Cat Bells

-Another mountain that is located in the Lake District is Cat Bells.
-The elevation is definitely a newbie in the list of best peaks in England compared to Scafell Pike and the others.
+Cat Bells is another mountain in the Lake District.
+Its elevation is definitely a newbie on the list of best peaks in England compared to Scafell Pike and the others.
 Cat Bells is fairly easy to climb to the top for those who have never hiked before.

 Located in the small English towns of Keswick and Derwent Water, this not-so-steep peak is believed by locals to be the home of wildcats.
 Once you reach the top, you can see the whole of the Lake District, with its beautiful, mirrored lakes and lush valleys in full view.